stevecohenfr/EurekaPackager/README.md

         - integ
         - recette

       prod:                   # each environnement has the following config
         name: Production      # Env full name
         short: p              # shortcut to use in argument or if asked
         suffix: __PROD__      # For env specific lines*
+        origin_branch: master # for branch packing/deploying : original branch to get differences from
         deploy:
           type: src|sources/pkg|package # type of the delivery to deploy
           user:  test                   # user allowed to deploy on server